odoo/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 where you can manage your scoring rules.

 Here's an example for a Canadian lead, you can modify for whatever criteria you wish to score your leads on.
-You can add as many criterias as you wish.
+You can add as many criteria as you wish.

 .. image:: media/lead_scoring02.png